immutheprogrammer/Car-Game/README.md

-Building On Linux and Mac:
+Running On Linux and Mac:

 To run on linux and mac you have to install https://www.mono-project.com/download/stable/ (mono runtime) then you need to go into termial and go to the directory the CarGame.exe file is in and type in "mono CarGame.exe" and that should open the game!